alessandrotavazzi/collaboration_swisscom/README.md

 ## Repository Structure
 - `data/`: Contains raw datasets from CB Insights and other sources.
-- `scripts/`: Python scripts for data processing and analysis.
+- `notebooks/`: Jupyter notebooks used for data exploration and visualization.
 - `reports/`: Generated reports and visualizations for market insights.
-- `notebooks/`: Jupyter notebooks used for data exploration and visualization.

 ## Future Work
 - Expand data analysis to cover additional markets and sectors.